vibe-d/webchat-tutorial/tutorial/tutorial.md

 Incremental updates
 -------------------

 Now that we have a basic chat going, let's employ some JavaScript and WebSockets to get incremental updates instead of reloading the whole page after each message.
 This will also give us immediate updates when other clients write messages, so that no manual page reloading is necessary.
-We start with a route to handle incoming web socket connections:
+We start with a new route in `WebChat` to handle incoming web socket connections:

 ```D
 // GET /ws?room=...&name=...